upALX/py-poo/README.md

 # py-poo

-A test repo about POO in Python
+A repo to implement features using python POO!

+**:brain: This is a repo study :brain:**

+---